Dr Adam Strickson

 Developing theatre and performance from contemporary life stories.

-Personal tutor for BA and MA students
+Personal tutor for MA students

 Research Centres & Groups